dirk-froehner/speechai-workshop/resources/code/3-call-transcription-service/README.md

 # datalake-ingestion-service

-FIXME: Update this README.

 Sample service that ingests business events in a data lake.

 This service is a sample backoffice service that ingests Lambda events from business services into the raw data tier of a data lake.
 The Lambda functions in the business services publish their incoming events (that is: the events that trigger their execution) in specific SNS topics.
 This service chains these SNS topics with Kinesis Firehose delivery streams.

-To be done: Transformation of the JSON format of the incoming Lambda events into Parquet.

 ## Parameters